-Stakeholder engagement is a key component of any EA process, it involves stakeholders interested in, or affected by the proposed development.
+Stakeholder engagement is a key component of any EIA process, it involves stakeholders interested in, or affected by the proposed development.
 Stakeholders are provided with an opportunity to raise issues of concern (for the purposes of this report only heritage related issues will be included).
-The aim of the public consultation process was to capture and address any issues raised by community members and other stakeholders during key stakeholder and public meetings.
+The aim of the public consultation process undertaken by the EAP was to capture and address any issues raised by community members and other stakeholders.